-Initial details have been revealed for a mixed-use development at 1840 N Marcey Street in Lincoln Park.
-Located just west of N Clybourn Avenue and across the river from Lincoln Yards, the proposal will replace a one-story commercial building adding on to the recently announced 2033 N Kingsbury Avenue.
-Similar to that project, this one is also being developed by Sterling Bay with local firm SCB working on its design.
+Renderings have been revealed for the mixed-use development at 1840 N Marcey Street in Lincoln Park.
+Located just west of N Clybourn Avenue across the river from Lincoln Yards, the proposal will replace a one-story commercial building bound by railroad tracks to the south.
+Developer Sterling Bay presented the SCB-designed to local neighbors at a community meeting earlier this week.